 Waitress opened on Broadway in the same 2015/16 season as Hamilton - so, hardly surprisingly, lost out in the Tony Awards race, including for best musical and best original score.
 Yet, nearly three years on from its premiere there, it is still running - a block away from Hamilton (and the only shows from that season still be doing so).
 Read more

-Hit Broadway musical Waitress will transfer to London's Adelphi Theatre in spring 2019, with Waitress tickets now on sale.
 Featuring an original score by acclaimed singer-songwriter Sara Bareilles the musical is based on the motion picture of the same name written by Adrienne Shelley.
-After opening on Broadway at the Brooks Atkinson Theatre on 24 April 2016, the uplifting musical has impressed audiences in America and is set for its London premiere in 2019.
+After opening on Broadway at the Brooks Atkinson Theatre on 24 April 2016, the uplifting musical has impressed audiences in America and is received its London premiere in March 2019.

-Waitress the Musical will run in London at the Adelphi from 8th February 2019, with an official opening night on 6th March 2019.
+Waitress the Musical began previews in London at the Adelphi from 8th February 2019, with an official opening night on 6th March 2019.